FabiolaLara/Credit_Risk_Analysis/README.md

 * **Naive Random Oversampling** ***balanced accuracy score:*** 0.6398437216722869 or 63%.

+For this first image the accuracy is low, we can say that just a small part more than 50% of the data were correctly analyzed, and comparing with the report the `precision` shows a 100% good for the class low risk, the `sensitivity` retrieved indicates almost 50% for each class, but f1 values supports a little to precision due is it higher than 80%.

 ![Naive_Random_Oversampling](/ResourcesP/Naive Random Oversampling.png)

 * **SMOTE Oversampling** ***balanced accuracy score:*** 0.6216172933512213 or 62%.